PaperMini/Docs/docs/Tab/setup.md

 `animationSpeed` -> the higher, the faster the animation

 ??? important "Animation prerequisites"
-    Animations are created by (ab)using the power feature of MiniMessage.
-If you want to use them, please make sure you include the placeholder <x> as the last argument of your Gradient.
-Refer to the MiniMessage Documentation to learn more, or have look at the example above.
+    Animations are created by (ab)using the phase feature of MiniMessage.
+If you want to use them, have a look at [the gradient guide](tab/gradient.md)